FormidablePencil/Pao-System-App/README.md

 - Authentication
 - Catalog table for pao system
 - Study with flashcards
-- Change the ordering of flashcards and change what side will each item in flashcard will be on
+- Change the ordering of flashcards and change what side will each pao item will be on
 - Adjustable theme option, dark mode

 **Bugs and todos**